In this article, we will discuss (at a high-level) how Auth0 can help you manage users for your multi-tenant applications.

 While using multiple Connections introduces additional layers of complexity, there are several scenarios where this option might make sense:

-- You have different Connection-level requirements, such as varying password policies, for each of your Clients.
+- You have different Connection-level requirements, such as varying password policies, for each of your Applications.

 - You have users from different Connections.
 For example, one app may have users providing username/password credentials, while another app handles Enterprise logins.